Twenty-Six:

 "What's the big idea feeding me the shells?" said Arthur.

-"He gave you the best part of the walnut," said Mimbleshaw.
+"The human gave you the best part of the walnut," said Mimbleshaw.
 "The joys of life are wasted on you, Arthur."

 "Well if not the shells," said Spot, "how about the bear claws then?"